- Getting Started

 pubsub.
 The connectivity and discoverability of applications by one another is governed by an entitlement system and is controlled by policies set with the OpenNESS Controller.
 The entitlement system is still in development but currently allows all applications on the executing Edge Node to discover one another as well as publish and subscribe to all notifications.
 The Figure below provides the sequence diagram of the supported APIs for the application.

 More details about the APIs can be found here Edge Application APIs

 Edge Application Authentication APIs

-- Native Edge compute Application calling EAA APIs: In this scenario, a customer may want to develop Edge compute applications that take advantage of the Edge compute services resulting in more tactile application that responds to the changing user, network or resource scenarios.
-Such applications should first call authentication APIs and acquire TLS certificate.
+- Native Edge compute Application calling EAA APIs: In this scenario, a customer may want to develop Edge compute applications that take advantage of the Edge compute services resulting in a more tactile application that responds to the changing user, network, or resource scenarios.
+Such applications should first call authentication APIs and acquire a TLS certificate.
 Authentication of Applications that provide services to other Applications on the edge compute (Producer Apps) is mandatory.

 Authentication APIs are implemented as HTTP REST APIs.

 More details about the APIs can be found at Application Authentication APIs.